ikuzweelisa/ratelimit-sdk/README.md

 # ratelimit-js

-A Minimal, Flexible, and Fast Rate Limiter for JavaScript/TypeScript applications.
+A Minimal and Flexible Rate Limiter for JavaScript/TypeScript applications.

 ```bash
 pnpm add ratelimit-js